 (k) Appeals.
-The following procedures shall apply to timely filed appeals from decisions made by the community development director or from the community development board.
+The following shall apply to timely filed appeals from decisions made by the Community Development Director or from the Community Development Board.

-(1) Public hearing.
-The City Commission shall hold one (1) advertised public hearing on timely filed appeals from decisions made by the community development director or from the community development board.
-The hearing shall be de novo..
-All public hearings shall be held on a weekday after 5:00 p.m.
+(1) Public hearings.
+The City Commission shall hold one (1) advertised public hearing on timely filed appeals from decisions made by the Community Development Director or from the Community Development Board.
+The hearing shall be de novo.
+All public hearings shall be held on a weekday after 5 pm.

 (2) Notice.
-Notice of all public hearings for appeals shall be provided by the city manager or their designee in accordance with the following provisions:
+Notice of all public hearings for appeals shall be provided by the City Manager or their designee in accordance with the following provisions:

 a.
 Published notice.
 At least ten (10) calendar days prior to the public hearing, an advertisement giving notice of the public hearing shall be published.
-The advertisement shall be placed in a newspaper of general paid circulation in the city and of general interest and readership in the city, not one of limited subject matter, pursuant to Chapter 50, Florida Statutes.
-The notice shall state the date, time, place of the public hearing and the place or places within the city where the appeal documents may be inspected by the public.
+The advertisement shall be placed in a newspaper of general paid circulation in the City and of general interest and readership in the City, not one of limited subject matter, pursuant to Chapter 50 of the Florida Statutes.
+The notice shall state the date, time, place of the public hearing and the place or places within the City where the appeal documents may be inspected by the public.
 The notice shall also advise that interested parties may appear at the meeting and be heard regarding the appeal.

 b.
 Posted notice.
-At least fourteen (14) calendar days prior to the public hearing, a sign identifying the appeal, including date(s), time(s) and place(s) of the public hearing, shall be posted on the subject parcel.
+At least fourteen (14) calendar days prior to the first public hearing, a sign identifying the appeal, including date(s), time(s) and place(s) of the public hearing, shall be posted on the subject parcel.
 Such sign shall be erected in full view of the public street on each street side of the land subject to the application.
 Where the property subject to the appeal does not have frontage on a public street, a sign shall be erected at the nearest public right-of-way with an attached notation indicating the general direction and distance to the land subject to the appeal.
 Sign(s) shall be removed after a decision is rendered on the appeal.
 The failure of any such posted notice sign to remain in place after the notice has been posted shall not be deemed a failure to comply with this requirement, nor shall it be grounds to challenge the validity of any decision made by the City Commission.

 (l) Contest.
-If no adversely affected party contests the issue of proper notice within thirty (30) calendar days of the City Commission or the Community Development Board rendering its decision, then notice shall be deemed to be in compliance with this section.
+If no adversely affected party contests the issue of proper notice within thirty (30) calendar days of the City Commission, or the Community Development Board, rendering its decision, then notice shall be deemed to be in compliance with this section.